Index

 Oil pressure sensor

 With the new, and expensive engine running well, another important parameter I wanted to keep tabs on was oil pressure.
 Actually, this is something that all Terminator owners should be cognizant of, especially with the fragile factory oil pump gears.
 Unfortunately, Ford only supplies us with an on/off sensor to drive the factory gauge, which definitely is not enough.
-The solution is easy though: an aftermarket add-on sending unit, with this one coming from AeroForce.
+The solution is easy though: an aftermarket add-on sending unit, with this one coming, again, from AeroForce.
 Even better, the new sensor connects right to one of the analog pins on the Interceptor, alleviating the need for another gauge.
 While there are kits out there that are both electric or mechanical, it made sense since to go with the former since it was essentially a plug-and-play operation.

 The sensor itself fits in the empty port beneath the oil filter, adjacent to the OEM sensor, and from there it is a mater of running the harness (I fished it through the small boot adjacent to the brake booster), connecting to power, and plugging it in to the back of the gauge.
 You will have to get somewhat creative with how you install it, but essentially, all you need are adapters for the 1/4" pipe thread in the port, stepped down to the 1/8" pipe thread on the sensor.
 I have seen this in many combinations using a Tee on the factory sensor, exchanging their positions, or just adding the new sensor to the existing port as I did.
 The pictures above, from left to right, show my sensor mocked up (1/4 MIP to 1/8 FIP reducer and a 1/8 FIP/MIP tee), the un-used plugged port, then the new sensor installed.